Presented by Dave, Laurent and the team…

 Introducing the Cinemascape team….

-David Michael Brown is a British ex-pat living in Sydney, Australia.
-Working as a freelance writer he contributes to Filmink, The Big Issue, SBS Movies, Rolling Stone and Empire Magazine, where he was Senior Editor for almost nine years.
-He is presently researching a book on the film music of German electronic music pioneers Tangerine Dream.
+David Michael Brown is a British ex-pat living in Sydney.
+Working as a freelance writer he contributes to The Big Issue, TV Week and Empire Magazine, where he was Senior Editor for almost eight years.
+He is presently writing a book on the film music of German electronic music pioneers Tangerine Dream and researching the work of Andy Warhol associate and indie filmmaker Paul Morrissey.
 A huge fan of the trashier side of cult films, his love of the movies of Russ Meyer, John Waters and Mario Bava shows no bounds: he proudly declares that Faster Pussycat Kill!
 Kill! and Danger: Diabolik are his all-time favorite films and meeting A Clockwork Orange star Malcolm McDowell was the biggest thrill of his professional career thus far.
-He can be followed on twitter @davembrown
+He can be followed on twitter @davembrown and Instagram @dave.m.brown

 Maren Smith enjoys making and consuming anything that moves and fits in rectangles with a variety of different aspect ratios, as well as many things that don’t.
 She’s a graduate from UTS with BA in Communications (Media Arts & Production) / BA in International Studies (German), and has completed an Honours year in Arts (Film Theory) at USyd.
 She currently works as a freelance film producer, director and assistant director.
 Maren is currently producing independent feature film One Less God.
 Maren’s words on the subject of film, art and other consumables can be found here – marenwordsmith.wordpress.com or twitter @marensmith